Texas high schooler breaks Michael Phelps’ swimming record

-AUSTIN, Texas (KXAN) — A high school student in Texas is making waves after he broke the 400-meter individual medley record previously set by Olympian Michael Phelps.
+AUSTIN (KXAN) — A Keller ISD high school student broke the 400-meter individual medley record previously set by Olympian Michael Phelps.

-Maximus Williamson, a sophomore at Keller High School near Fort Worth, competed at the 2022 Winter Junior Nationals competition on Dec.
+Maximus Williamson, a sophomore at Keller High School, competed at the 2022 Winter Junior Nationals competition on Dec.
 9 in Austin.
-Williamson competed in the 15- to 16-year-old national age group for the 400-meter individual medley, per a release.
+Williamson competed in the 15 to 16-year-old national age group for the 400-meter individual medley, per a release.

 Williamson completed the race in 3:39.83, smashing the 2002 record set by Phelps of 3:42:08.